 4. Leverage Volunteer Skills And Strengths

 Another benefit of getting to know your volunteers is uncovering their hidden talents.
-For example, one of your volunteers may be a talented web designer — but if they only help out at your events, your organization may be missing out on a huge opportunity.
+For example, one of your volunteers may be a talented web designer—but, if they only help out at your events, your organization may be missing out on a huge opportunity to work with them in other ways.

 Data shows that leveraging volunteer skillsets is one of the most important parts of volunteer retention.
 In a Fidelity Charitable Gift Fund survey, 44% of respondents said they would rather volunteer elsewhere instead of staying with an organization that doesn’t use their skills.

-So make sure you put those valuable skills to work!
-And don’t be afraid to have volunteers team-up.
+Make sure you put their valuable skills to work!
+And don’t be afraid to have volunteers team up to tackle big projects or learn from each other, either.
 If you have an ambitious volunteer looking to learn new skills, consider finding a more experienced volunteer with less time who might be able to mentor them.
 Be creative!

 - Thank them.
 Your volunteers are donating their time and skills to your organization.
 Make sure they know they’re appreciated!